From local experts on Turkey intellectual property law explained easily; patents and innovation are key drivers for you and Turkish economy.

 A registered trademark owner can file an opposition against publication of an identical or similar trademark application for the same or similar goods and services.
 A well-known trademark owner can also file opposition against the trademark application filed for different goods and services and prevent the applicant of the later trademark to gain unfair benefit from the reputation of the trademark, to harm its reputation due to its recognition level reached in Turkey or its distinctive character.

 In Turkey, there are specialized IP Courts in Istanbul, Ankara and Izmir.
 In other cities, basic courts of first instance are on duty.
-A registered trademark owner can take legal and criminal actions against infringing acts and request following:
+A registered trademark owner can take legal and criminal actions with the support of a Intellectual Property expert lawyer against infringing acts and request following:

 - Preliminary injunction decision,